odpi/egeria-docs/site/docs/education/egeria-dojo/developer/different-types-of-apis-platform-deployment.md

       Type Explorer OMVS: Explore the open metadata types in a repository or cohort.
       Server Author OMVS: Author servers.
 ```
-The registered are also retrieved through the [Platform Operations Services](/services/platform-services/overview/) using the `getXXXServices` method as follows:
+The registered are also retrieved through the [Platform Operations Services](/services/platform-services/overview){ target=dojo-support } using the `getXXXServices` method as follows:

 ```java linenums="1"
 List<RegisteredOMAGService> registeredOMASs = platformServicesClient.getAccessServices(clientUserId);